-Improve safety in the traction motor maintenance shop whilst reducing cost and improving component reliability.
+ORBIZ was engaged in facilitating safety improvements in the traction motor maintenance shop whilst reducing cost and improving component reliability.

-A project team consisting of personnel from across the auxiliary component overhaul departments of the workshops (wheelsets, bogies and traction motors), that included management, tradesmen and union representatives was formed.
+A project team consisting of personnel from across the auxiliary component overhaul departments of the workshops (wheelsets, bogies and traction motors) included management, tradespeople, and union representatives.

 The project team was governed through the company’s ‘High Performance, High Engagement (HPHE)’ project management methodology and was supported by the Lean and project facilitation subject matter expertise of ORBIZ.